-To help get the conversation started, here are eight things to know about Clark Wilson.
+To help get the conversation started, here are nine things to know about Clark Wilson.

 - We have a long and storied history.
 Clark Wilson began in 1911 when General John Clark opened his firm Clark & Clark.
 In 1952, General John Clark and Alexander Wilson merged their neighbouring firms to create Clark Wilson.
-Three years later, they hired the firm’s first female articling student, Norma Bell Christie, a fellow WWII vet and academic star of the UBC Law Class of 1955, who practiced here for many years.
 To learn more about our firm’s distinct history and roots dating back to World War I and World War II, visit our About Us page.

 - We stand tall in the heart of the city.
 Our office is located in the centre of downtown Vancouver’s business district in the HSBC building, situated on the traditional and unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and sə̓lílwətaʔɬ (Tsleil-Waututh).